Fruits and vegetables and breast cancer risk

 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table. |

-Introduction: Findings from individual studies on fruits and vegetables have been mixed.
-However, large pooled and meta-analyses (that combine data from many studies) show eating fruits and vegetables may reduce breast cancer risk.
+Introduction: Findings from individual studies on fruits and vegetables and breast cancer risk have been mixed.
+However, large pooled analyses and meta-analyses (that combine data from many studies) show eating fruits and vegetables may be linked to a decreased risk of breast cancer.

-Eating vegetables may slightly lower the risk of certain breast cancers.
-A pooled analysis that combined data from 20 studies found eating vegetables lowered the risk of estrogen receptor-negative breast cancers, but not estrogen receptor-positive breast cancers [1].
+Eating vegetables may be linked to a decreased risk of some breast cancers.
+A pooled analysis that combined data from 20 studies found eating vegetables was linked to a decreased risk of estrogen receptor-negative breast cancers (but not estrogen receptor-positive breast cancers) [2].

 Learn more about fruits and vegetables and breast cancer risk.